Antonio-Melo/Oneplus-tracking-spider/README.md

 ## Stuff

-This is not the most clean or efficient code.
+This is not the most clean or efficient code and there is probably other solutions.
 Just made it for fun.
 Fell free to change whatever you want.